pretorh/lfs-notes/steps/3-main-build.md

 ## Cleanup

-Run these scripts from outside chroot: `logout` to exit. probably need to umount devices to get better disk usage stats
+Run these scripts from outside chroot: `logout` to exit.
+Probably need to umount devices to get better disk usage stats

-First extract symbols for some libraries. run: `scripts/split-out-debug-symbols.sh`
+First extract symbols for some libraries. run: `scripts/split-out-debug-symbols.sh "$LFS"`

-Then strip from binaries and libraries. run: `scripts/strip-debug-symbols-and-cleanup.sh` (this ignores the running binaries)
+Then strip from binaries and libraries. run: `scripts/strip-debug-symbols-and-cleanup.sh "$LFS"`.

-Pre LFS11: Saved about 2.8GB with this (less on 11, but more than 2GB)
+This script does not skip the running binaries check as the book does, because it is meant to be run outside chroot (so none of the binaries will be running)

-To re-enter you need a new command - but it differs in only a now extra `+h` param to bash - so can still use `scripts/chroot/enter-chroot.sh`
+Saved 2118MB with this